Saamiya96/frontend-devDuel/README.md

 ### Challenges

 - Incorporating Tailwind
-- Working with Typescript
+- Working with Typescript on the front-end
-- Adding the handmade assests to a functioning logic
+- Adding the handmade assets to a functioning logic

 ## Bugs

 - ?

-## Goals for the Future!
+## Future Features

 - Add more players for different rooms
 - User authentication e.g. username, password